rikusilvola/ocaml.org/data/planet/coq/coq-83pl2-is-out.md

 ---

 <p>Version 8.3pl2 of Coq fixes several bugs of version 8.3pl1.
 In particular, it provides compatibility for compiling Coq from sources with the latest versions of Objective Caml and Camlp5.
-More information to be found in the <a href="https://coq.inria.fr/distrib/8.3pl2/CHANGES">CHANGES</a> file.</p>
+More information to be found in the <a href="https://coq.inria.fr/distrib/8.3pl2/CHANGES - [404 Not Found]">CHANGES</a> file.</p>